tshelburne/leonidas-sinatra/README.md

       ...
     end

-Eventually you need to load your app:
+Eventually you need to find your app in memory:

     ...
     get "/look-how-pretty-zamunda-is" do
-      app = app_repository.find "Kingdom-Zamunda"
+      app = app_repository.find "Kingdom-Zamunda-[somenumbers]"
       ...
       haml :see_your_kingdom
     end